Currently available for £399.00 from ProForm

 The Proform 105 CST is covered by a lifetime frame, 5-year motor and 2-year parts and labour warranty.

 What do we think?
 Well.....It's basic, it's small and it's cheap.
 And, it's OK.
 Does a job.
 But it's not the most space-saving treadmill you can get in this category and while it does have some nice features, if the aim is to save space then the Proform 105 CST does a reasonable job but not a great one.
 That manual 6% incline is hard to like too.
 A deal-breaker for us.
-By comparison the Viavito Lunarun, for example, has a wider deck, that's also almost equal in length but has a truly tiny 26cm x 76cm folded footprint, a 10% motorised incline and more programmes meaning that for a relatively modest increase in budget, you get a whole lot more treadmill for your money.
+By comparison the Viavito Lunarun, for example, has a wider deck, that's also almost equal in length but has a truly tiny 26cm x 76cm folded footprint, a 10% motorised incline and more programmes meaning that for a tiny increase in budget, you get a whole lot more treadmill for your money.

 ProForm 105 CST Specifications

 - 0 – 16kph (0 – 10mph) top speed with Quick Speed™ controls

 - 41cm (16.1’’) x 127cm (50’’) running area

 - 6 preset workout programmes